—

 ANXIETY is part of life.
-It can beneficial.
-It can hinder.
-When I am overwhelmed by it, to the point of distracting me from enjoying my life and making it hard to live in gratitude, I pull out my copy of A Slender Thread- rediscovering hope at the heart of crisis by Annie Dillard and read the following quote.
+It can be beneficial but it can hinder.
+When I am overwhelmed by it, to the point of distracting me from enjoying my life and making it hard to move forward, I pull out my old copy of “A Slender Thread- rediscovering hope at the heart of crisis” by Diane Ackerman and read the following words.

-The purpose of the design is to unsettle the bee…
+“The purpose of the design is to unsettle the bee…”

 One rarely notices the uncertainty of the bee, wallowing and sliding, or how flower petals are delicately balanced so that they will appear firm, but waver and flex suddenly without actually breaking off.
 The purpose of the design is to unsettle the bee.